How To Learn Tagalog Fast in 5 Steps

 Tutors on iTalki are quite affordable ($3–8/hour for an untrained tutor, ~$6–9 for a professional teacher).
 You’ll get twice as much speaking practice compared with an exchange partner, since you’ll be spending all of your time speaking Tagalog.

 Other Tagalog language resources

 There are two awesome print dictionaries for Tagalog.
 One is the little Carl Rubino dictionary, which is supposed to be pretty great for a little dictionary (and contains a lovely pronunciation discussion, though so do your grammar book options).

 If you really want a beast of a book, get the Leo James dictionary.
-To quote an Amazon review, it’s “hands down this is the best Tagalog dictionary available.
+To quote an Amazon review, “hands down this is the best Tagalog dictionary available.
 For each root word it gives all the different uses, the accent marks, different example sentences, and synonyms”

-In terms of online resources, the best I’ve seen is at Bansa.org
+In terms of online resources, the best I’ve seen is at Bansa.org.

-A member of our community discovered a Frequency List of Filipino.
-It was created by the Linguistic Society of the Philippines and has a frequency list of 2000 words for Tagalog.
+A member of our community discovered a frequency list of Filipino.
+It was created by the Linguistic Society of the Philippines and has a frequency list of 2,000 words for Tagalog.

 Enjoy what you're reading?